 The Baseball Hall of Fame inducted the Goose in 2008, making him one of just five relief specialists in Cooperstown as of 2011 (the others are Hoyt Wilhelm, Rollie Fingers, Dennis Eckersley and Bruce Sutter).
 His accomplishments across 22 major-league seasons include:

 * 310 saves.
-That may seem low by today’s standards – it’s now 19th on the all-time list.
+That may seem low by today’s standards – it ranked 20th on the all-time list at the end of the 2013 season.
 But it was fourth all-time when he retired.
 What’s more, he recorded four or five outs in 68 of those saves, six to eight in 101 of them, and nine or more outs in 24 more.

 * A 124-107 record